 If you’re an art fanatic, it’s a no-brainer to have your treasured crafts and paintings around your home, and particularly in your room to help set off your creativity and imagination.
-If you have a something of a green thumb, then it would follow that you had a some plants in each room and then some.
+If you have a something of a green thumb, then it would follow that you had some flowering plants in each room and then some.
 You might even hang up an old bike or two to fill up a bare wall if you were a biker.

 Must-Have Tools for Every Homeowner

 Like any planned out job, there are some basic materials and items that everyone should have stashed in their place.
-Not only will it come in handy when you have something you need to take care of a broken chair, tighten up the screws on a ledge or any quick repair need, but these tools are must-haves for homeowners who repeatedly redesign their home and like to do DIY home enhancement jobs.
+Not only will it come in handy when you have something you need to take care of a broken chair, tighten up the screws on a ledge, or any quick repair need, but these tools are must-haves for homeowners who repeatedly redesign their homes and like to do DIY home enhancement jobs.

 - Measuring tape

 - ( Flat-head & Philipps-head).